Eparchy of Vinnytsia and Bar

 The seat of Eparchy is in the Transfiguration Cathedral in Vinnytsia.

 History

+The Eparchy of Vinnytsia was founded on 25 August 1933 out of the Eparchy of Podolia within the Ukrainian Exarchate.
+In 1990 Ukrainian Exarchate of the Russian Orthodox Church was transformed into Ukrainian Orthodox Church with local autonomous status.
+In 2018 Episcope Symeon (Shostatsky) as one of few bishops of the Russian-owned Ukrainian Orthodox Church joined the united Orthodox Church of Ukraine (Unification Council).
+The administration of the Ukrainian Orthodox Church instead reestablished another diocese with the same name to demonstrate its protest of the decision.

-The Eparchy of Vinnytsia and Bar, Ukraine emerged on 14 December 2018 after the Unification Council as a result of the transfer of Symeon (Shostatsky) under the jurisdiction of the Orthodox Church of Ukraine and the communities of the cathedral of this diocese.
-The charter of the eparch administration was registered by the Ministry of Culture and Information Policy on 15 March 2019.
+The charter of the eparch administration was re-registered by the Ministry of Culture and Information Policy on 15 March 2019 as Eparchy of Vinnytsia and Bar.

 According to the information provided in January 2021 by Metropolitan Simeon, out of about 320 parishes he headed before moving to the OCU of the Vinnytsia and Bar, Ukraine eparchy of the UOC (MP), 51 parishes, as well as some parishes of the neighboring eparchies of Tulchyn and Mohyliv-Podilskyi, moved to the Vinnytsia eparchy of the OCU.

+As of December 2022, the eparchy has 1 monastery, 1 monastic skete, 108 parishes in all districts of Vinnytsia Oblast, and 50 priests.
+Most parishes and priests are joined from the UOC (MP).